JiuDin/Operate-system-switch/README.md

 </figure>

--  An easier way to obtain hardware is to buy a minimal system board online, connect it to a mechanical switch through a cable, and then connect the system board to the computer through a USB cable.
+-  An easier way to obtain hardware is to buy a minimal system board online, connect PA6 to a mechanical switch through a cable, and then connect the system board to the computer through a USB cable.

 <figure class="four">
     <img src="./pictures/MinimumSystemDevelopmentBoard.jpg" width=150/> <img src="./pictures/toggle_switch.jpg"width=150/><img src="./pictures/cable.jpg"width=150/><img src="./pictures/usb.jpeg"width=150/>